Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 1. Docker: For containerization of MongoDB.
 2. Kubernetes (minikube or kubeadm): For orchestrating MongoDB clusters.
 3. Python 3.12.6: For running benchmark and test scripts.
-4. MongoDB CLI Tools: To interact with MongoDB from the command line.
-5. Atheris: For Coverage-guided fuzz testing in Python.
+4. Atheris: For Coverage-guided fuzz testing in Python.

 ## VM Distribution and Roles